How to Choose a Nursing Program

 Depending on the state, an associate degree in nursing may or may not qualify graduates for a nursing license.
 However, graduates of two-year programs may apply their credits toward a bachelor's in nursing.
-Alternatively, associate degree holders can enter the workforce directly and gain experience as medical techs.
+Associate degree holders can also enter the workforce directly and gain experience as medical techs.

-A nurse with a bachelor’s degree can apply for licensure in every state.
+A nurse with a bachelor of science in nursing (BSN) degree can apply for licensure in every state.
 These four-year programs teach a broad liberal arts curriculum and more advanced nursing classes compared to associate programs.

-A master’s degree qualifies graduates to become nurse practitioners, who can work independently and prescribe medication.
-Master's programs emphasize research methodologies and typically require one to two additional years of study.
+A master of science in nursing (MSN) degree can qualify graduates to become nurse practitioners, who can work independently and prescribe medication.
+Other types of master's degrees in nursing include education, administration, and healthcare informatics.
+Master's programs emphasize research methodologies and typically require 1-2 additional years of study.

 Bridge Programs for RNs

 This bridge program helps registered nurses with an associate degree earn their bachelor's in nursing.
-Students typically take one to two years to graduate.
+Students typically take 1-2 years to graduate.
 During the program, students can select a nursing specialty.

-RN-to-MSN programs allow nurses with a bachelor’s in nursing to earn a master's degree.
-This program emphasizes the skills and knowledge needed to become a nurse practitioner.
+RN-to-MSN programs offer the fastest route to advanced practice nursing, allowing nurses with an RN license to earn a master's degree.
+This program emphasizes the skills and knowledge needed to become a nurse practitioner or other advanced specialty.

-- Pediatrics: Pediatric nurses work to ensure that infants and children grow up to become healthy adults.
-In addition to working alongside pediatricians, pediatric nurses often consult with parents about methods to raise physically and mentally healthy children.
+- Pediatrics: Pediatric nurses ensure that infants and children grow up to become healthy adults.
+Working alongside pediatricians, pediatric nurses often consult with parents about methods to raise physically and mentally healthy children.

 - Geriatrics: Geriatric nurses help older patients maintain their independence.
 These professionals teach patients about strength training exercises and how to manage symptoms of chronic illness.

-- Dermatology: Dermatology nurses help dermatologists diagnose and treat skin conditions, such as infections and cancer.
+- Dermatology: Dermatology nurses work with dermatologists to treat skin conditions, such as infections and cancer.
 They often take specimens and answer their patient's questions.

-- School: Schools nurses work in one or more schools to treat minor injuries and dispense prescribed medication.
+- School: School nurses work in one or more schools to treat minor injuries and administer prescribed medication.
 These nurses also report statistics about a school's overall health, such as the percentage of students absent due to the flu.

 |Occupation||Minimum Degree Required||License/Certification||Median Salary|